tianweiy/CenterPoint/README.md

 [2020-12-11] 3 out of the top 4 entries in the recent NeurIPS 2020 [nuScenes 3D Detection challenge](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) used CenterPoint.
 Congratualations to other participants and please stay tuned for more updates on nuScenes and Waymo soon.

 ## Contact
-Any questions or discussion are welcome!
+Any questions or suggestions are welcome!

 Tianwei Yin [yintianwei@utexas.edu](mailto:yintianwei@utexas.edu)
 Xingyi Zhou [zhouxy@cs.utexas.edu](mailto:zhouxy@cs.utexas.edu)